SkygearIO/skygear-doc/content/quickstart/android.md

 ![Skygear portal](/assets/common/open-database-in-web-browser.png)

-This is how your data browser should look like.
+This is how your data browser will look like.

 ![Web database viewer](/assets/common/quickstart-database-viewer.png)